 Process is often linked to slowness.
 In hardware, this is not the case.
 Poor process means things get missed…and you’ll have to go back and fix them…which takes time and money.
 Did you document the requirements of your product thoroughly at the start?
 Does everyone involved understand and agree on how a feature should work?
 Common understanding is incredibly valuable.

 Have you put your prototype in front of people?

 Like it or not, when you’re wedded to an idea you can forgive and rationalise some of its flaws.
 Overcome this bias by sharing the prototype with 6-8 people who look like your target market.
 Try to avoid Early Adopters, they like things because they’re new.
 Instead, go for people who are slightly later to the party.
 They’re much harder to please, and you’ll get more useful feedback.

 It’s no secret that when it comes to products, consumers quickly forget those that arrive late, but never forget those that arrive late and don’t work.
 We like fast things – but the development of a complex product shouldn’t be one of them.

-If you enjoyed this article, check back in a week to see Part 2: ‘Five crucial milestones that will make or break your product’
+Continue Reading: ‘Five crucial milestones that will make or break your product’ (Part 2)